Loading

 To confront a community that has gone through the motions of religion while their hearts have drifted far from God

 is the Old Testament's closing argument.
-The Temple is rebuilt, the exiles have returned, but the people are bored.
-They offer sick animals as sacrifices, the priests are corrupt, and the people wonder aloud whether serving God is even worth it.
-Malachi's response: God's love is real, His standards haven't changed, and a day is coming when He'll separate the faithful from the fake.
-The book's final words promise will return — and then 400 years of prophetic silence begin.
+The Temple is rebuilt, the exiles have returned, but the people have grown indifferent.
+They offer sick animals as sacrifices, the priests are corrupt, and the people openly question whether serving God is even worthwhile.
+Malachi's response: God's love is real, His standards have not changed, and a day is coming when He will separate the faithful from the insincere.
+The book's final words promise will return — and then four hundred years of prophetic silence begin.